davidsferreira02/lbaw2373/README.md

 If you change the configuration, you might need to run the following command to discard a compiled version of the configuration from laravel's cache:

     php artisan cache:clear

+## Publishing your image

+You should keep your git's master branch always functional and frequently build and deploy your code.
+To do so, you will create a _Docker image_ for your project and publish it at [Docker Hub](https://hub.docker.com/), like you did for the PIU.
+LBAW's production machine will frequently pull all these images and make them available at http://lbaw21gg.lbaw-prod.fe.up.pt/.

+BTW, this demo repository is available at http://demo.lbaw-prod.fe.up.pt/.
+Make sure you are inside FEUP's network or are using the VPN.

+First thing you need to do is create a [Docker Hub](https://hub.docker.com/) account and get your username from it.
+Once you have a username, let your Docker know who you are by executing:

+    docker login

+Once your Docker is able to communicate with the Docker Hub using your credentials, configure the __upload_image.sh__ script with your username and the image name.
+Example configuration:

+    DOCKER_USERNAME=johndoe # Replace by your Docker Hub username IMAGE_NAME=lbaw21gg     # Replace by your LBAW group name

+Afterwards, you can build and upload the docker image by executing that script from the project root:

+    ./upload_image.sh

+You can test locally the image, just published in the Docker Hub, by running:

+    docker run -it -p 8000:80 -e DB_DATABASE="lbaw21gg" -e DB_USERNAME="lbaw21gg" -e DB_PASSWORD="PASSWORD" <DOCKER_USERNAME>/lbaw21gg

+The above command exposes your application on http://localhost:8000.
+The `-e` argument creates environment variables inside the container, used to provide Laravel with the required database configurations.

+Note that during the build process we adopt the production configurations configured in the __.env_production__ file.
+**You should not add your database username and password to this file.
+The configuration will be provided as an environment variable to your container on execution time**.
+This prevents anyone else but us from running your container with your database.

+Finally, note that there should be only one image per group.
+One team member should create the image initially and add his team to the **public** repository at Docker Hub.
+You should provide your teacher the details for accessing your Docker image, namely, the Docker username and repository (*DOCKER_USERNAME/lbaw21gg*), in case it was changed.

+While running your container, you can use another terminal to run a shell inside the container by executing:

+    docker run -it lbaw21gg/lbaw21gg bash

+Inside the container you may, for example, see the content of the Web server logs by executing:

+    root@2804d54698c0:/# tail -f /var/log/nginx/error.log    # follow the errors
+    root@2804d54698c0:/# tail -f /var/log/nginx/access.log   # follow the accesses

 -- André Restivo, Tiago Boldt Sousa, 2021